STEVE INSKEEP, Host:

 KNOX: I'm glad we're having this conversation.

-Professor HANK GREELY (Ethics, Stanford University): We were floored, I think, as we began to think seriously about how complicated it's going to be.
+HANK GREELY: We were floored, I think, as we began to think seriously about how complicated it's going to be.

 KNOX: For one thing, everybody carries dozens of gene variants linked with diseases, to one degree or another.